 The method of bike fitting we use at Gorham Bike and Ski starts with taking a good, long look at the rider.
-Any system or process that isn't assessing the rider's strength and functionality first is really fitting the bike to the individual rider.
+Any system or process that isn't assessing the rider's strength and functionality first isn't really fitting the bike to the individual rider.
 Numbers and angles don't tell the complete story.
 We start with a detailed interview of the the riders cycling history, short and long term goals as well as medical history.
 Then we put the rider up on the table and document the rider's current condition, flexibility, ranges of motion, limiters and strengths, and most important, functionality.
 This interview and assessment is what we feel distinguishes our fitting service from many others.
 At no point during our fit will we measure any part of your body and then generate a set-up dimension for your bike.
 Doing so assumes the rider is average, and no one is average.
 Our fitting method treats everyone like the unique individual they are.
 We first look at you and your structure, and then we look at you on the bike, fitting your machine to your body and needs.
 A perfect marriage between rider and machine.

 Analysis in the X-Y Plane

 After assessing you off the bike, we'll first document your current bike set-up (so we know where we started), prep the bike for the fitting.
 Then we'll fit the rider in the what is called the X-Y plane.
 In this part of the fitting process, we'll address your saddle height, fore and aft position, cleat alignment, as well as reach and drop to the handlebars.
 All the time we are adjusting the fit of your bike we are referring back to what we discovered and learned during the initial assessment.
 We work really hard to make decisions about the set-up of your bike based on you - your needs and your body - not what are considered ideals or the way things should be.